 Moving to Vienna for a job or a semester abroad in Salzburg?
-Whatever your purpose, a checking bank account is very likely the first things you will require when you come to Austria.
+Whatever your purpose, a checking bank account in Austria is very likely the first things you will require when you make your move.
 This website provides an overview of the best bank accounts in Austria.

 The banks usually charged monthly management fees for maintaining a bank account.
 Lately, the banks now provide a free checking bank account with favourable conditions.
 This free bank account can save you up to 100 euros a year.